longyufei109/core/README.md

 For example, the com.subdigit.startup.morphia package has an abstract MorphiaStartup class which uses the DataConnectorConfiguration class (which extends the BaseConfigurationReader) to read property information about the MongoDB instance from the dataconnectorconfiguration.properties file during its instantiation.

-Thus all you need to do is to create a class that extends MorphiaStartup, fill in the setup() method with your all needs like prepopulating the DB or whatever else you need for your project upon startup.
+Thus all you need to do is to create a class that extends MorphiaStartup, fill in the setup() method with all your setup needs like prepopulating the DB or whatever else you need for your project upon startup.

-When you instantiate the class, the system connects to your MongoDB instance and populates the necessary mongo, datastore, morphia variables in the static
+When you instantiate the class, the system connects to your MongoDB instance and populates the necessary mongo, datastore, morphia variables into the statically accessible
 MorphiaDataConnector class.

 So when all is said and done, you instantiate your implementation of MorphiaStartup and then access MorphiaDataConnector.getInstance().getDatastore()